terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_4_x_cluster_management.html.markdown

 * Adding the needed `preKubeadmCommands` sections to the cluster template YAML.
 * Updating to a supported TKGm OVA (see the table above with the supported versions).

-With the new CAPVCD YAML, you need to get the actual cluster state from the `vcd_rde` `computed_entity` attribute and create a new value for the input `entity` argument.
+With the new CAPVCD YAML, you need to get the actual cluster state from the `vcloud_rde` `computed_entity` attribute and create a new value for the input `entity` argument.
 Follow the steps mentioned in ["Updating a Kubernetes cluster"](#updating-a-kubernetes-cluster).

 ## Deleting a Kubernetes cluster